What Is Delta Testing? How It Works, Benefits & Best Practices

 • Development → Unit tests → Integration tests → Delta testing → Limited rollout → Production release

 Delta Testing helps maintain growth in your Continuous Delivery (CD) process and reduces your Regression Debt.
 It is also sometimes performed in conjunction with periodic/cyclic full regression cycles that may occur monthly (or other specific interval) to ensure all areas of your software are completely reliable when they’re ready to be released.
+It helps reduce regression overhead while maintaining confidence in frequent releases.

 Delta Testing vs Traditional Beta Testing